engin100/950/labs/lab-3.md

 ### 1. Powering the Arduino

 To start, we want to power our Arduino with the 9V battery.
 Plug your Arduino into your breadboard, and plug the 9V into it's connection clip.
-It should only fit on one way, as the 9V's two terminals are different shapes.
+It should only fit one way, since the terminals are different shapes.

 Notice that one wire coming out of the battery is red, and one is black.
 Common practice says that red will be positive, in this case +9V, and the black will be what we connect to our Arduino's GND.

 <div class="primer-spec-callout danger" markdown="1">
 Oftentimes we will refer to "Common Practice", meaning the circuit will work if you don't follow this convention, but it may be harder to understand for an outsider, or in certain "edge cases" it might function differently than expected.
 A common practice we are requiring you to follow is color coding your jumper wires, as this makes debugging a complex circuit much easier.
 Additionally, please supply 5v to one red power rail on the breadboard, 3.3v to the other red rail, and GND the remaining two blue rails.
 Then you can connect any sensors to those rails without tracing wires over and over back to the Arduino pins.

-- **Red (or orange):** Power lines(5v, 3.3v, etc.)
+- **Red (or orange):** Power lines (5v, 3.3v, etc.)
 - **Black:** Ground
-- **Blue:** Analog (Pins labeled with an A, and most likely used for analogRead or sensor data)
+- **Blue:** Analog (Pins labeled with an A, and most likely used with analogRead or sensor data)
-- **Yellow:** Digital (Pins labeled with a D, most likely used to control things or for more complicated sensors)
+- **Yellow:** Digital (Pins labeled with a D, most likely used to control things or with more complicated sensors)
 - **Left Red Rail:** 5v
 - **Right Red Rail:** 3.3v
 </div>